Rollins Pass Road Status

 All of Rollins Pass:

-WILDERNESS FIRE BANS: Campfires are prohibited in the James Peak Wilderness and in most of the Indian Peaks Wilderness near Rollins Pass.
+WILDERNESS FIRE BANS: Campfires are always prohibited in the James Peak Wilderness and in most of the Indian Peaks Wilderness near Rollins Pass.
 Review the information in the red box, above, for specific details.

 ARTIFACTS: Remember to Leave No Trace and preserve history: leave all artifacts behind and don’t pocket the past.
 If you find something significant, use our form to contact an archaeologist.
 If you’re seeking to learn more about the area, order our first or second book on Rollins Pass—signed copies available with speedy shipping.